-As the F-root operator, we participate in technical policy discussions about the future of the Internet and its critical infrastructure.
+As the F-Root operator, we participate in technical policy discussions about the future of the Internet and its critical infrastructure.
 This week, we’ve been at the ICANN51 meetings in Los Angeles, where people are talking a lot about “accountability.”

 That word “accountability” means different things to different people.
-For us and F-root, it starts with realizing that it’s not enough to do an excellent job providing DNS service for the root to users throughout the world.
+For us and F-Root, it starts with realizing that it’s not enough to do an excellent job providing DNS service for the root to users throughout the world.
 We have to communicate with the broader Internet community, so people will know they can rely on us to continue providing the service, according to principles that put their interests first.
 We’ll keep the systems running.
 If something breaks, we’ll fix it.
 And as the Internet grows, so will our service.
 Our mission is to support the infrastructure of the Internet.
 We are committed to providing responsive, affordable DNS root service to underserved communities around the world, and are adding root nodes in those areas as we get funding or sponsorship for them.

-We work with other root server operators and the broader Internet community to build on our shared commitments to each other and our users.
+We work with other root server operators and the broader Internet community to build on our shared commitments to each other and to our users.
 ISC was a founding member of the Root Server System Advisory Committee (RSSAC) in ICANN and the first to sign an agreement with ICANN regarding the operation of a root name server; you can see the document at http://archive.icann.org/en/froot/ICANN-ISC-MRA-26dec07.pdf.
 We’ve contributed to the recent restructuring of RSSAC for increased effectiveness and transparency, and to documents in progress to tell the community more about how the root servers operate and what we’re committed to providing.
 At ICANN51 and other events, we’ve met with other root server operators, ICANN staff, DNS operators, and government officials to get their input on services and information we could offer.

-– Jim Martin, Director of Operations
+Jim Martin, Director of Operations